List of Bleach characters: K: BG9

 BG9 (ベー・ゲー・ノイン, Bē Gē Noin) is a helmeted Sternritter who has the epithet "K".
 It has a single glowing eye, hides various robotic tendrils and artillery beneath its cloak and claims to have never "breathed", leading Suì Fēng to believe it is a robot.
 It is cruel and sadistic, not above threatening children if his demands are not met, as seen when he injures Omaeda's younger sister with one of his tendrils.
 During the Wandenreich's initial invasion of the Soul Society, BG9 stole Suì Fēng's bankai.
 While looking for Suì Fēng during the second invasion, it finds Omaeda and takes his younger sister as a hostage to force the lieutenant to give him his captain's whereabouts.
 Though attacked from behind by Suì Fēng, BG9 is unscathed as he greatly injures the captain with its weapons.
 Before it can deliver a finishing blow, Suì Fēng regains control of her bankai and uses it to attack BG9.
 As a result of its defeat, BG9 is brought before Yhwach for judgment while watching the execution of Cang.

-BG9 is voiced by Hideyuki Tanaka in the Japanese anime and by Aaron LaPlante in the English dub.
+BG9 is voiced by Hideyuki Tanaka in the original Japanese anime and by Aaron LaPlante in the English dub.

 L: PePe Waccabrada

 PePe Waccabrada (ペペ・ワキャブラーダ, Pepe Wakyaburāda) is an overweight Sternritter with a staff who has the epithet "L" for "The Love (Za Rabu), the ability to make people and anything with a heart madly fall in love with him to the point of attacking their own allies when asked.
 For the duration of the second Wandenreich invasion, PePe stood on the sidelines before he personally gets involved in the fighting by first forcing Hisagi to attack Byakuya and then having Meninas attack Liltotto so he would not have to share the credit for wiping out their opponents.
 Defeating Hisagi, Byakuya attempts to kill PePe after losing his zanpakutō to the Quincy's power.
 After assuming a Cupid-like form from his Vollständig Gudoero, PePe is stopped from killing Byakuya by the arrival of the zombified Kensei Muguruma and Rōjūrō Ōtoribashi after Mayuri took control of them.
 Easily defeated by facing opponents who are immune as they do not know the meaning of love, a mortified PePe finds himself at Liltotto's mercy before she proceeds to devour him.

-PePe is voiced by Ryū Yamaguchi in the Japanese anime and by Zeno Robinson in the English dub.
+PePe is voiced by Ryū Yamaguchi in the original Japanese anime and by Zeno Robinson in the English dub.